George Murphy: Early life

-Career

-Film
+Film career

 George Murphy as an actor c.
 1930s.

 In movies, Murphy was known as a song-and-dance man and appeared in many big-budget musicals such as Broadway Melody of 1938 (1937), Broadway Melody of 1940 (1940) and For Me and My Gal (1942).
 He made his movie debut shortly after talking pictures had replaced silent movies in 1930, and his career continued until he retired as an actor in 1952, at the age of 50.
 During World War II, he organized entertainment for American troops.

 In 1951, he was awarded an honorary Academy Award.
 He was never nominated for an Oscar in any competitive category.
 On March 14, 1951, he hosted the first ever Eddie Awards for American Cinema Editors.

 He was the president of the Screen Actors Guild from 1944 to 1946.
 He was also a vice president of Desilu Productions and of the Technicolor Corporation.
 He was director of entertainment for presidential inaugurations in 1953, 1957 and 1961.